kannankvs/md2/SONiC-User-Manual.md

+## 3.2 Software version & Upgrade
-# 2) How to check the software version running on the device?
-And, how to check the list of features available in this software version?
-How to upgrade to new software version?
+This section explains how to check the current version of the software running in the device, how to check the features available in the version and how to upgrade/downgrade to different versions.

-## Show Versions (Repeat from CLIGuide)
+### 3.2.1 Show Versions

 **show version**
 This command displays software component versions of the currently running SONiC image.
 This includes the SONiC image version as well as Docker image versions.